datasnack/datasnack.github.io/guide/docs/cli.md

 The Data Hub provides the following CLI commands that ca be run via Djangos `manage.py` system.

 ::: info
-If you run the system inside a Docker container you need to prefix the commands with `docker-compose exec datahub`, i.e., `docker-compose exec data-hub python manage.py <command>`.
+If you run the system inside a Docker container you need to prefix the commands with `docker compose exec datahub`, i.e., `docker compose exec datahub python manage.py <command>`.
 :::

 ## Load shapes